 Local Coastal Plan Update

-We are excited to announce that the DRAFT LCP Land use Plan is now available for public review.
+We are excited to announce that the Final Draft LCP Land Use Plan (LUP) is now available for public review (see the Resources heading on the right of this page).

 Over the past two years, the City has engaged the community in the process of developing the Land Use Plan (LUP) through workshops, presentations to boards, commissions, and community groups, and creative partnerships with the Office of Sustainability and the Environment, GoSaMo, the Santa Monica Pier, the Bay Foundation and the Audubon Society.